parsemonkey/PersonalHistoryTimeline-Downloads/README.md

 # Personal History Timeline - AppImage Distribution

-This directory contains the distribution files for the Personal History Timeline application.
+The tar file contains the distribution files for the Personal History Timeline application.

 ## About the Application